-The nearby Lake View Hotel is renowned for its upmarket pub-grub.
+The nearby Lake View Hotel does upmarket pub-grub, which showcases the region’s best fresh produce.
 It’s very popular, so get there early.

 Cool cafes abound in Bendigo.
 With three locations around town, Get Naked Espresso Bar has the shabby chic vibe nailed.
 The coffee is awesome.
 El Gordo in graffiti-emblazoned Chancery Lane also does top coffee, along with a menu of Spanish bocadillos and tapas.